-She wasn't the fastest in the family, but right now she had no problem reaching top speed in seconds, the house disappearing behind her at a rapid pace.
+She wasn't the fastest in the family, but right now she had no problem reaching top speed in seconds.
+The house disappeared behind her at a rapid pace.

-Behind her, the voice already distant despite her super hearing, Emmett's voice rang out.
+Despite her super hearing, Emmet's voice was far away when she heard him speak.
 "It looks like she doesn't want to be caught.
 I got this."

 Rosalie was pushed harder although she knew Emmett would not follow but instead would wait in the forest until she came back on her own terms.

 Rosalie's shouting mind flicked back to her and she snarled, her pace quickening, kicking up sods of earth with the force of her passage.